NEBRASKA

 Ponca Indian Fort (1)

-A Ponca Indian fortified earth-lodge village described by Spanish explorers, located on the south-side of the mouth of Ponca Creek, 1.25 miles from the bank of the Missouri River, about six miles upstream from the mouth of the Niobrara River.
+A Ponca Indian fortified earth-lodge village visited and described by Spanish explorers in 1789, located on the south side of the mouth of Ponca Creek, 1.25 miles from the bank of the Missouri River, about six miles upstream from the mouth of the Niobrara River.
 Also known as Nánza.
+Some earthen remnants are still extant.

 Columbia Fur Co.
 Post (3)

-A fur trade post located near the Santee Sioux Indian Reservation, probably under one of the Sarpy brothers (John or Peter).
-Possibly also a reference to Fort Mitchell (1) below.
-This may have been American Fur Co.
-Ponca Post (2) (1827 - 1833).
+A fur trade post located near the present-day Santee Sioux Indian Reservation, under one or the other of the Sarpy brothers (John or Peter).
+Charles Larpenteur ran the post for Sarpy during 1852-53.

 Fort (David) Mitchell (1)